-Most seasonal employers understand limited availability due to school schedules or other factors.
+Most seasonal employers understand limited availability dates whether due to school schedules or other factors.
 We recommend providing the employer with as much availability as you can.
-However, be honest about your dates!
-Don’t claim to have more time available then you truly do.
 Make sure you factor in travel time or other commitments when coming up with your window of availability.
-Employers need staff to cover their entire season, so many will hire a combination of full season staff, early season staff, and late season staff.
-In our experience, preference is given to those who can work the entire season – but there are plenty of short season opportunities out there as well.
+Employers need staff to cover their entire season, so many will hire a combination of full-season staff, early-season staff, and late-season staff.
+Employers often give preference to those who can work the entire season – but there are plenty of short-season opportunities out there as well!

-Many resort and national park operations have extended their visitor seasons well into the fall.
-The typical US college student or teacher will return to school well before their seasons have ended.
-For this reason, and because travelers are active during the late summer and fall seasons, additional employees are often recruited to join the staff for August, September, and October.
-If seasonal employment is new to you and you’re free in the autumn or spring months – you may want to consider applying for a shorter term employment – maybe 6 weeks at the end of a winter or summer season – to see what it’s all about.
-This offers a terrific opportunity to travel during a less busy time, meet great people, and learn a new skill in a great new place.
+The typical university student or teacher will return to school well before their visitor seasons have ended.
+For this reason, and because travelers are active during the late summer and throughout the fall, additional employees are often recruited to join the staff for August, September, and October.
+If seasonal employment is new to you and you’re free in the autumn months – you may want to consider applying for shorter-term employment – maybe 6 weeks at the end of the summer season – to see what it’s all about.
+This offers a terrific opportunity to discover a new place in a less busy time, and meet and work with fun and interesting people.

 If you’re a student job seeker limited by your school break, or if you’re Older & Bolder and specifically interested in a shorter season, many employers have these opportunities available.
 As a student with availability beginning in late spring to around the first part of August, the winter holiday break is a great time to start your job hunt and submit applications.
 If you’re Older & Bolder, you also may be able to work just the first half of the summer season, or if you’d prefer to work last summer through the fall, look for those ads to start popping up on the site in July.

 Whatever opportunity works for you, grab it and get ready for the ride of your life!